singh-shakti94/Deep-Learning-Project/README.md

   It would be helpful to increase the dataset to better train the network.
   * stats on training results will be updated soon.

+* **july 20th 2018** In order to increase our samples we tried data augmentation on our training images.
+We tried flipping it horizontally, vertically, rotating it 90 degrees and shifting the image and created more data in order to increase size of our training dataset.
+The code for data augmentation is given in DataAugmentation.py file.
+We have also forked one keras submission of CNN for the same project and tried running it in order to compare the performance of our model with it.
 ### References
 - Background on Satellite imaging https://www.kaggle.com/c/statoil-iceberg-classifier-challenge#Background